Former Marching Mizzou Director Alexander Pickard dies at 83

 The College of Arts and Science at MU recently established the Dr. Alexander Pickard School of Music Building Fund with a goal of $100,000.

-Gifts to the fund will recognize the legacy of Dr. Pickard and honor him in the new School of Music building on campus.
+Gifts to the fund will recognize the legacy of Dr. Pickard and honor him in the new School of Music building.
 As of this week, more than $50,000 had been raised.

 Alexander Pickard Marching Mizzou scholarships are awarded each year to one or more outstanding students enrolled in Marching Mizzou.